nunet/device-management-service/types/README.md

 }
 ```

-- `PeerData`: This contains the details of the peer node.
+- `types.PeerData`: This contains the details of the peer node.

 ```
 type PeerData struct {